obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 Don't add a custom language setting to your plugin; rely on Obsidian's built-in language setting instead.

-If your plugin ships without English support, call this out explicitly in both the `description` key in `manifest.json` and the `README.md`.
+If your plugin ships without English support, call this out explicitly in both the `description` property in `manifest.json` and the `README.md`.

 ### Internationalization frameworks